Sopiro/Bulbit/README.md

 # Path Tracer

-This is a CPU-only path tracer written in C++
+This is a physically based CPU path tracer written in C++

 ## Features
 - Unidirectional path tracing